 The Council confirms that its financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010), as set out in the Application Note to Delivering Good Governance in Local Government: Framework.

 Significant Governance Issues

-A number of areas where key internal control still need to be enhanced have been identified; the following sets these out and also provides an update on actions taken during the past year.
+A number of areas where key internal control still needed to be enhanced were identified in last year's statement, the following provides an update on actions taken during the past year.

 Strategic Commissioning Approach